 BOARD OF DIRECTORS

 Debra earned a Bachelor of Arts degree, Phi Beta Kappa, in Ancient Greek from Herbert H. Lehman College of the City University of New York.
+You never know where life may lead you!

 LAURA LEE BAHER